hydroper-jet/lang/spec/1.0/source/src/packages.md

 # Packages

-Packages are used to organize properties and classes.
+Packages as denoted by the `package` keyword are used to organize properties and classes.
 For an user to refer to a package's property it must be imported beforehand through an `import` directive or an `use` definition.

 ```
 // Top-level package